slateci/slateci.github.io/_posts/2020-10-20-jupyterlab-and-osg-condor-pool.md

-## Step 4
+## Job Submission to the OSG

-We show here how you can submit a test job via two different ways: a terminal window and a Python notebook.
-For our testing purpose, we're going to use an [OSG Connect Quickstart](https://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) tutorial example with some modifications.
+We can submit jobs with either a JupyterLab terminal (using the Unix command line) or from a Jupyter notebook.
+We'll use an [OSG Connect Quickstart](https://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) tutorial example with a few modifications.

+### From a JupyterLab terminal

 First, open a new terminal window in your JupyterLab and create a test script to be executed as your job: